 Deep within a rich oak forest, on the slopes of the cavernous Subasio Mount outside of Assisi, many people come searching for the Eremo delle Carceri.
-It is a complex of buildings which was once gifted to the Monks of Saint Benedict, and then re-allocated to Saint Francis who would come here with his disciples to pray and meditate in the peace of nature.
+It is a complex of buildings which was once gifted to the Monks of Saint Benedict and then re-allocated to Saint Francis who would come here with his disciples to pray and meditate in the peace of nature.
 The name Eremo delle Carceri translates to Jails Hermitage but it was never used as a prison.
-To “jail oneself” in the traditional Christian sense rather means to isolate yourself and finding God in silent prayer.
+To “jail oneself” in the traditional Christian sense means to isolate yourself and find God in silent prayer.
 To this day, it is a beautiful place to come and think in silence.

 5. Rocca Maggiore

 There are no records of Rocca Maggiore before the year 1174, but historians are certain it existed long before then.
-That was the year it was rebuilt, after Assisi has been conquered by imperial troops.
-In 1198 is was destroyed again, this time in a riot, and rebuilt once more in 1365.
+That was the year it was rebuilt, after Assisi had been conquered by imperial troops.
+In 1198 it was destroyed again, this time in a riot, and rebuilt once more in 1365.
 The lookout has been involved in every attempt to conquer the city up until 1600, when it was abandoned although it remains intact until today.
 It stands on a hill overlooking Assisi, where visitors can now enjoy its spectacular panorama of the town and the Umbrian Valley.